MaloDrougard/knit/README.md

 ## Installation
 This project use the openframwork library.
 You need first to install openframwork and then install this app into root_of/apps/myApps/knit/

+## Contact
+You can contact me at: malcommalo.drougard@epfl.ch

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.